Bicycle kick: Execution

 Peru winger Juan Carlos Oblitas scores with a bicycle kick against Chile at Estadio Alejandro Villanueva, during a 1975 Copa América match.

 Crosses that precede an offensive bicycle kick are of dubious accuracy—German striker Klaus Fischer reportedly stated that most crosses prior to a bicycle kick are bad.
 Moreover, performing a bicycle kick is dangerous, even when done correctly, as it may harm a startled participant in the field.
-For this reason, Peruvian defender César González recommends that the player executing the bicycle kick have enough space to perform it.
+For this reason, Peruvian defender César Gonzales recommends that the player executing the bicycle kick have enough space to perform it.
 For the player using the manoeuvre, the greatest danger happens during the drop; a bad fall can injure the head, back, or wrist.
 Witzig recommends players attempting the move to land on their upper back, using their arms as support, and simultaneously rolling over to a side in order to diminish impact from the drop.

 Witzig recommends that footballers attempt executing a bicycle kick with a focused and determined state of mind.
 The performer needs to maintain good form when executing the move, and must simultaneously exhibit exceptional accuracy and precision when striking the ball.
 Brazilian forward Pelé, one of the sport's renowned players, also considered the manoeuvre difficult and recalled having scored from it only a few times out of his 1,283 career goals.
 Due to the action's complexity, a successfully executed bicycle kick is notable and, according to sports journalist Elliott Turner, prone to awe audiences.
 An inadequately-executed bicycle kick can also expose a player to ridicule.